JuliaDiff/HyperDualNumbers.jl/README.md

 [The Development of Hyper-Dual Numbers for Exact Second Derivative Calculations](https://adl.stanford.edu/hyperdual/Fike_AIAA-2011-886.pdf)

+The Julia version was derived/written by Rob J Goedman (goedman@icloud.com).

 The Julia package is structured similar to the DualNumbers package, which aims for complete support for `HyperDual` types for numerical functions within Julia's `Base`.
 Currently, basic mathematical operations and trigonometric functions are supported.

 The following functions are specific to hyperdual numbers: